Blackwell leads Wisconsin against No. 23 Nebraska - WTOP News

 Lincoln, Nebraska; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: Wisconsin visits No. 23 Nebraska after John Blackwell scored 30 points in Wisconsin’s 96-76 victory against the Marquette Golden Eagles.
+BOTTOM LINE: Wisconsin takes on No. 23 Nebraska after John Blackwell scored 30 points in Wisconsin’s 96-76 win against the Marquette Golden Eagles.

-The Cornhuskers are 6-0 in home games.
-Nebraska ranks sixth in the Big Ten in rebounding with 36.6 rebounds.
-Berke Buyuktuncel paces the Cornhuskers with 6.9 boards.
+The Cornhuskers have gone 6-0 at home.
+Nebraska averages 83.2 points and has outscored opponents by 15.3 points per game.

 The Badgers play their first true road game after going 7-2 with a 1-2 record in neutral-site games to begin the season.
-Wisconsin averages 87.9 points while outscoring opponents by 14.1 points per game.
+Wisconsin is fifth in the Big Ten scoring 87.9 points per game and is shooting 45.3%.

 Nebraska makes 47.6% of its shots from the field this season, which is 3.8 percentage points higher than Wisconsin has allowed to its opponents (43.8%).
 Wisconsin has shot at a 45.3% rate from the field this season, 7.4 percentage points higher than the 37.9% shooting opponents of Nebraska have averaged.

+The Cornhuskers and Badgers face off Wednesday for the first time in Big Ten play this season.

-TOP PERFORMERS: Rienk Mast is shooting 54.8% and averaging 18.1 points for the Cornhuskers.
+TOP PERFORMERS: Rienk Mast is scoring 18.1 points per game and averaging 6.1 rebounds for the Cornhuskers.
 Pryce Sandfort is averaging 3.0 made 3-pointers.

-Blackwell is averaging 21 points, 5.6 rebounds and 1.7 steals for the Badgers.
-Nicholas Boyd is averaging 20.2 points.
+Blackwell averages 3.2 made 3-pointers per game for the Badgers, scoring 21.0 points while shooting 43.3% from beyond the arc.
+Nicholas Boyd is averaging 20.2 points and 3.3 assists.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.